Easy Baked Pork Chops with White Wine–Mustard Sauce Recipe

 What to buy: Ask your butcher for pork chops of the same relative size and thickness so that they cook evenly and in the same amount of time.

-Watch the CHOW Test Kitchen’s Lisa Lavery make this simple pork chop dish in an episode of our Easiest Way video series.
+Click below to watch the CHOW Test Kitchen’s Lisa Lavery make this simple pork chop dish in an episode of our Easiest Way video series.

 - 2 (1-inch-thick) bone-in pork loin chops